 The most affordable Rhine river cruise is the seven-night cruise between Amsterdam and Zurich, a staple of the region's cruise lines.
-Avalon offers entry level fares of $275 per person, per night for non-peak season departures in late March, early April, late October and early November.
-During May through September, that same fare costs $400 per night.
+Avalon offers lower entry level fares for non-peak season departures in late March, early April, late October and early November.
+During May through September, that same fare averages significantly higher per person per night.

 You’ll often find cruises of 10-15 nights are packaged tours that include hotel nights at the beginning and end to create longer itineraries.
 Check the details of the route so you’ll know how much of the trip is cruise and how much is a land-based tour.
 This is especially true when booking through companies that charter space, like Abercrombie and Kent, which packages an 11-night Rhine River cruise with a land tour.

 "What impacts price most is the season.
 Early and late are the best values.
 That's also the time when airfares are lowest," says Clark.
 Early means March and even into early May.
 Late means October through early November.
 Deals are still available during June, July and August as cruise lines push to fill ships in the peak season.

 September and early October can have much higher prices, dropping again slightly for the Christmas market cruises between late November and the end of the year.
 Keep in mind that not all river cruise lines operate as many cruises during the Christmas season, which can affect price.

 Tauck, for example, has fewer ships and higher prices in any season, but this is especially evident during the Christmas season.
 If you are loyal to a particular brand and plan to do a seasonal cruise, the best advice is to book early to take advantage of early bird discounts.